stephenberry/glaze/docs/chrono.md

 ### `glz::epoch_count` — per-field Unix timestamp

-`glz::epoch_count<&T::member, Duration>` serializes a `system_clock` time point as a numeric Unix timestamp in units of `Duration`.
+`glz::epoch_count<Duration>(&T::member)` serializes a `system_clock` time point as a numeric Unix timestamp in units of `Duration`.
 It is the per-field counterpart to the `glz::epoch_time` storage wrapper, letting one field be an epoch count while others stay ISO 8601:

 ```cpp
 #include "glaze/chrono.hpp"